Josephin Péladan (1858-1958)

 I feel like urging folk: Read the Good Knight.

-You do not have to agree with everything he says.
+You need not agree with everything he says.
 You may be scandalised and outraged.

 But perhaps you will see the Good Knight is onto something.